 Smartphones have a meaningful impact on our lives, and making it through Sandy has helped reassure me of this well known fact.
 Mobile became the primary connection and source for access to internet during the hurricane for many.
 We know there is a growing trend towards accessing the internet through mobile devices rather than desktops, but the difference this makes was really brought home to me this week by Sandy.

 Lastly, while the winds seem to have died down, here’s a couple of pics of what it’s been like in NYC – taken, of course, on my smartphone…

-Based in our New York office, Ed heads up Somo’s mobile media operations.
+Based in New York, Ed is COO of Lithient.
 An expert in app distribution strategy and a specialist in mobile search, he was named one of Media Week’s 30 under 30 in 2012.
 When he isn't working on mobile, you'll find him snowboarding listening to music on Spotify.
-Follow him at @edcha.
+Follow him on Twitter at @edcha.